 All applicants who receive a registration decision are informed, in their decision letter, of their right to appeal to the Health Professions Appeal and Review Board (HPARB).
-In this letter they are advised that if they wish a review or hearing, they must write to both the HPARB and to the COTO Registration Committee within 30 days of receiving the decision letter, specifying whether a review or hearing is required.
+In this letter they are advised that if they wish a review or hearing, they must write to both the HPARB and to the COTO Registration Committee within 30 days of receiving the decision letter, specifying whether a review of fleating is required.
 Information on appeal rights is available under the Registration > Registration Committee Appeals subsection of the College website.
 The appeal process is also outlined in the Fact Sheet / Career Map available on our website.
 Please identify and explain the changes in your registration practices relevant to this section that occurred during the reporting year.
+BACK TO IND EX a) List the criteria that must be met in order for an applicant's qualifications to satisfy the entry-to-practice requirements for your profession.